Forensic Psychology MSc

 City buildings next to a tree.

-Top 5 UK Student City (Coventry)
+Top 5 Student City in England (Coventry)

-QS Best Student Cities Index 2023
+QS Best Student Cities Index 2025

 Why you should study this course

-Five core mandatory modules will be delivered alongside students on these aligned MSc courses.
+• There is also a sister course, Forensic Psychology and Mental Health MSc, which is also available on-campus or online, if you’d prefer to specialise further at this stage.
+Five core mandatory modules will be delivered alongside students on this course.
 Additionally, three mandatory pathway modules will then be delivered separately for students on the Forensic Psychology MSc to specialise the content and differentiate them from the Forensic Psychology and Mental Health MSc course.
 It is therefore important to read all course webpages related to the two pathways and compare the specific topic areas covered, to ensure you apply for the most appropriate course for you.

-You will have the opportunity to gain a CMI Level 7 Certificate in Strategic Management and Leadership Practice, upon successful completion of the relevant module
+• You will have the opportunity to gain a CMI Level 7 Certificate in Strategic Management and Leadership Practice, upon successful completion of the relevant module.

-Accreditation and Professional Recognition
+Accreditation and professional recognition

-This course is accredited1 and recognised by the following bodies:
+This course is accredited1 and recognised by the following professional bodies:

 British Psychological Society